truecharts/website/docs/manual/guides/add-storage.md

 Permissions apply for app storage and are based on the app's fsGroup which you can configure during app installation.
 By default most apps will set this to the ``apps`` group (568).

 Apps also have a **Automatic Permissions** option for app storage and additional app storage.
-If you enable automatic permissions, the app will attempt to ``chown`` the hostpath and all subfolders within the hostpath during deployment.
+If you enable automatic permissions, the app will attempt to ``chown`` the hostpath and all subfolders within the hostpath during deployment. **Note:** This may not work for large volumes.
 - Be careful with automatic permissions for shared datasets, especially if folders or subfolders carry different user/group owners.
 Be sure that your permission changes will not break other apps/services.
 - The ``Automatic Permissions`` command for an app will only apply upon the installation or update of an app.
 - It's not typically recommended to use automatic permissions for mounted shares (e.g. NFS shares on other external systems) since it will rewrite permissions for those folders which may be shared with multiple systems.